pshem/flick/README.md

 ## Goal
 Hacking around the inability to create hard referals to devices in xinput.
 You can only reference devices by their number, and these numbers depend on the order of drivers loading.
 Hence booting with a mouse plugged in will result in different device numbers than booting without one.

-Flick takes the number from xinput list and substitutes it into the commands.
+Flick takes the number from `xinput list` and passes it into by value.
 Automatically choosing `disable` or `enable` based on the current state is a bonus.

 ## How to use
 To use: